decentraland-scenes/Video-Streaming-Template/README.md

 This is the cheapest option, but is significantly harder to set up than the others.

 See [ADVANCED-SETUP.md](https://github.com/decentraland/sdk7-goerli-plaza/blob/main/video-streaming/ADVANCED-SETUP.md) for detailed instructions for how to deploy a server, configure it, and install all the necessary command-line tools.

+---

+## 📂 Deployment

+Once customized, you can:
+1. Deploy the house to your **Decentraland World** or **Lands in Genesis City**.
+2. Share it as an open house for visitors.

+---

+## 📝 License

+This template is intended for free use and adaptation within the Decentraland ecosystem.
+Feel free to fork, remix, and personalize it for your gallery or project.
+# Setting up the Server for Streaming